rfennell/AzurePipelines/Extensions/WikiUpdater/readme.md

 - Message - The Git commit message
 - GitName - The name for the .gitatrributes file e.g. _builduser_
 - GitEmail - The email for the .gitatrributes file e.g. _builduser@domain_
+- Replace File - Replace the file in the WIKI defaults to True

 ### Authentication